khoavutri/react-modal-window/README.md

 ### Configuration Options

-The `react-window-modal` library leverages the `useModal` hook, `ReactWindowModal` component, `Overlay` component, and `TaskbarManager` component to create and manage modal windows.
+The `react-modal-window` library leverages the `useModal` hook, `ReactWindowModal` component, `Overlay` component, and `TaskbarManager` component to create and manage modal windows.
 Below are the key configuration options.

 #### `useModal` Hook Configuration